pieces-app/plugin_sublime/README.md

 ### Copilot Ask

-Need the copilot to comment, fix a bug, or add a doc string?Select the text right-click to open the context menu, and select `Pieces > Ask Copilot`.
+Need the Copilot to comment, fix a bug, or add a doc string?
+Select some code, right-click to open the context menu, and select Pieces > Ask Copilot.

 ### Login/Logout